fredrkl/linearHistoryExample/README.md

 # Linear History Example

 Example of force linear history setting in GitHub.
 In a GitOps setup, this is useful to prevent merge commits from being added to the history.
-This repo, therefore, has the setting _Require linear history_ enabled.

 ![Linear History](./images/requireLinearHistory.png)

-When you create a PR from _lab_ to _dev_ you want dev rebased on top of lab.
-This is because the setting _Require linear history_ is enabled.
+When you create a PR from lab to dev you want the _dev_ branch rebased on top of _lab_.
+Unfortunatley fast forwarding is not possible in regular GH PRs.
+This is where the _fast forward_ GH action comes in.